 - If resolution cannot be reached at local level, Connect will inform the complainant of how they can escalate their complaint or obtain an independent review of their complaint (if appropriate)

 The first stage of our Concern & Complaints Procedure is ‘Local Resolution’.
-Your complaint should be made in the first instance (verbal or written) to the individual practitioner who provided the service, or alternatively to the Connect Manager of that service.
+This applies principally where a ‘concern’ (usually made verbally in the first instance), is shared with a member of staff at Connect.
+This could be to one of our Patient Care Advisers over the phone, to the individual practitioner who provided the service, or alternatively to the Connect Manager of that service.

 How Do I Make a Formal Complaint?

-If local resolution has not been successful or if you feel your complaint is of such significance that it requires escalating to a higher authority, you will need to put your complaint formally in writing (by post, email, or via our website), either to the Manager responsible for the service you received, or to Connect’s Head Office, for the attention of Connect’s Complaints Coordinator (see below).
+If local resolution has not been successful, your concerns have not been addressed or if you feel your complaint is of such significance that it requires escalating to a higher authority, you will need to put your complaint formally in writing (by post, email, or via our website), This should be directed to the local Manager responsible for the service you received, or to Connect’s Head Office for the attention of our Complaints Coordinator (see below).